 - Provided interpretation services for a variety of public meetings, such as Council, Public Information, and community engagement meetings.

-- Created multilingual emergency preparedness videos.
+- In the process of creating multilingual emergency preparedness videos.

 Commonly used words and definitions for language access: